arunmghosh/stayPositive/README.md

 ### 3. Training & Evaluation
 I trained the model by having it play against greedy and random bots in a total of 12000 episodes.
 The performance against random was meant to gauge if there was a strategy component at all, and performance against greedy (a strategy I came up with) was meant to measure the efficacy of the DQN's strategy.

 I used a policy and target DQN structure with a replay buffer capacity of 100000, fixed learning rate of 0.0001, batch size of 64, tau = 0.005 (soft-update rate), and gamma = 0.99 (future reward multiplier, so model could think ahead).
-The performance of the model was initially evaluated by the win rate for the 3-player version, but this metric collapsed in the 6-9 player version.
-Instead, I looked at the average score and consistency of score, in which the DQN surpassed random but not greedy.
+The performance of the model was evaluated by the win rate at different training checkpoints.

 ## What "Stay Positive" Looks Like
 ![User Interface](images/stay_positive_snapshot.png)